dmccuk/AnsiblePlaybookGenerator/README.md

  * Templates are now supported.
  * Added support for packages that don't have a service.
 Just leave the service column blank and it won't be added.
  * Resolved an issue with more than one template in the keyFile.
 Multiple templates and handlers are now supported.
+ * Added an ansible fact example to the templates (added gather_facts: true)

 ### Quick-Start
  * Watch the Demo on youtube: https://youtu.be/6AbGNaoFcIk